10 Commandments for Insurance Companies

 - Insurers must pay claims when coverage is reasonably clear.

-If an insurance company does not comply with these rules or pay everything required under the contract or by law, this is referred to as bad faith insurance practices.
+If an insurance company does not comply with these rules, this is referred to as bad faith insurance practices.

 Some examples of an insurance company acting in bad faith include:

 - Delaying or denying compensation without a justifiable reason

 - Failing to acknowledge and reply to a claim promptly

 - Failing to perform a proper and thorough investigation into the claim